NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 ## Testing our Ignition modules

-Now that we've written our Ignition modules for deploying and interacting with our proxy, let's write a simple test to make sure everything works as expected.
+Now that we've written our Ignition modules for deploying and interacting with our proxy, let's write a couple of simple tests to make sure everything works as expected.

 Inside our `test` directory, we'll create a file called `ProxyDemo.js` (or `ProxyDemo.ts` if you're using TypeScript):